TravisWheelerLab/soda-docs/docs/source/interfaces/PlotAnnotationConfig.rst

 .. rst-class:: trst-interface-desc

-An interface for initializing a PlotAnnotation.
+A simple interface that holds the arguments for a PlotAnnotation constructor.

 :**Extends**:
  .. rst-class:: trst-extends